0x5d/0x5d.github.io/content/posts/rust-for-rustaceans/index.en.md

 > ℹ️ I have written some of these notes out of my own intuition.
 If you find an incorrect explanation, or consider my mental model for a concept to be wrong, please [let me know](https://x.com/_0x5d)!

 > ℹ️ This is a WIP.
-I'll add more as I make progress through the book and write more examples & explanations.
+I'll add more entries as I make progress through the book and write more examples & explanations.

 > ⚠️ All the base code snippets I'm quoting here are © 2022 John Gjengset.
 Please buy the book, it's a must-read if you're serious about learning Rust.

 I'm dividing the post by chapters & sections within them.
 There might be missing sections, which would mean I didn't feel the need to supplement my reading with additional examples.

-But anyway, enough talking.
+Anyway, enough talking.
 Here it is.

 ## Chapter 1: Foundations